 Treatment for bulimia at Eating Recovery Center involves a thoughtful fusion of medical, psychiatric, therapeutic and dietary interventions.
 A first priority of bulimia treatment is medical and psychiatric stabilization.

-While many patients suffering with bulimia are a normal weight at the time of admission, some may require weight restoration in addition to other stabilization efforts.
 Following medical and psychiatric stabilization, our patients engage in a thoughtful curriculum of individual, group, family and experiential therapy, as well as dietary counseling and education.

 Medical Treatment for bulimia